Child of our Time

 About the series

-We’ve witnessed how our families have changed and now Child of our Time is growing up; our children are ready to share their own thoughts and feelings as they hit their teenage years and their parents and grandparents reflect on the last thirteen years.
+We’ve witnessed how our families have changed and now Child of our Time is growing up; our children, now in their teenage years, are sharing their own thoughts and feelings, while their parents and grandparents reflect on their childhood, and look forward to their development as adults.